dingxiao/dari/docs/documentation/tutorial.md

 Dari provides a Maven archetype to help you quickly setup a new Dari web project.
-After running this command you will have a project directory named after the `artifacedId` you provided.
+After running this command you will have a project directory named after the `artifactId` you provided.

 This archetype has been tested with Maven version 3.x.